 - Chemical exposure to the eye or skin from paints, thinners, gasoline, etc

 - Muscle injuries from lifting and bending

 Depending on the workplace, there may also be need to consider:

 Below is a sample worksheet.
 Customize it for your workplace needs.
-Alternatively, the information collected in other job safety analysis or hazard assessments may be used.
+Alternatively, the information collected in other job safety analysis, or hazard identification and risk assessments may be used.